sparcityeu/SparseBase/docs/pages/getting_started/installation_building.md

 - Build tools:
     - cmake (version 3.12 or above) (with CUDA support enabled 3.18 or above)
     - GNU make (version 4.1 or above) or ninja (version 1.11 or above)

+- Other dependencies:
+  - Python (version 3.6 or above)

 ## Compiling